FatConan/themonstrouscavalca/pages/about/cv.md

-page_title: THEMONSTROUSCAVALCA.DE - Curriculum Vitae
-template: page.html
-extended_classes: cv
+{% d.heading

 # Ian Usher

-## Profile

-I am a competent and motivated software engineer with a wide range of programming experience in a number of different facets of development, ranging from building responsive web applications to writing distributed data processing systems.
+I am a resourceful and motivated software engineer with two decades of programming experience in a wide-range of development facets, from writing responsive web applications, to building and packaging a variety of helpful libraries, to constructing distributed data-processing systems.

-I am currently seeking a position in which I may learn new skills and expand my knowledge, while also serving as a constructive, diligent, and creative member of a team of similarly motivated people.
-I am looking for a role in which I can contribute not just to the codebase, but also to the project (in terms of design and planning) at large.
+I am currently seeking a position in which I may learn new skills and expand my knowledge, while also serving as a constructive, diligent and creative member of a team of similarly motivated people.
+I am looking for a role in which I can contribute, not just to the codebase, but also to projects (in terms of design and planning) at large.

-## Experience
+%}

+{% ar.role

+{% d.role-title

-### Principal Systems Engineer — <span class="redacted">XXXXXXX</span>
+## Principal Systems Engineer
+### Codeplay Software
 #### June 2016 – Present

+%}

+{% d.role-highlights

-Currently building in-house support software for everyday operations.
-The in-house software grew from a simple time sheet app, with an integrated sign-in board into a full HR suite managing all aspects of personal development and job grade reviews, as well as handling the full recruitment process.
-Furthermore, it became a platform to which any part of the company could turn in order to implement functionality designed to bridge gaps or provide features that third-party tools were unable to support.
+_Individually designing and building various in-house support software for everyday operations._

+My primary focus — a Java application named cpeep for **C**ode**p**lay **E**mploe**e** **P**ortal — grew from a simple time sheet & sign-in board app, into a full HR suite incorporating all aspects of employee development and job grade evaluation, as well as handling our entire recruitment process.

+Furthermore, it became a platform to which any part of the company could turn in order to accommodate functionality designed to bridge gaps, or provide features that third-party tools were unable to support.
+These bolt-on pieces of functionality included:

+* Providing OAuth authentication for other in-house software platforms
+* Supporting an in-office lending library
+* Providing easy wake-on-LAN functionality to office desktop machines
+* Supporting the collection and categorisation of knowledge sharing video recordings as well as proving a web-based viewer, with attribution to the presenters.
+* Various bespoke, and user-configurable reporting mechanisms for various aspects of the system
+* User-manageable office maps allowing the full editing of floor and room layouts and employee desk allocations within offices
+* Integration with Snipe IT to allow users to review their allocated hardware

-Various parts of the system have been extracted and packaged as stand-alone open source components under the MIT license.
+Parts of the system have been extracted and packaged as stand-alone open-source components under the MIT license.
-They are likely all too immature to currently be core components of other, more exposed, platforms, but have found use in various projects of my own, and any improvements made to them as a result have been pulled back in the parent project.
+They are likely all too immature to currently be core components of other, more exposed, platforms, but will be maintained and improved over time.
+These components are:

-**Key Technologies:** Java, Play!
-Framework, JavaScript, HTML, CSS (including LESS), Postgres, Python, Bash, Git, Jira, Jenkins, Linux.
+* [DBaser](https://github.com/FatConan/dbaser) - A database wrapper that provides named parameterisation of SQL queries to mitigate injection attacks
+* [Formic Acid](https://github.com/FatConan/formic-acid) - Form library that facilitates the construction of HTML forms and the the validation of the data they represent
+* [Malic Acid](https://github.com/FatConan/malic-acid) - A Javascript library designed to sit atop Formic Acid to provide more dynamic form interactions and behaviour
+* [Staterazor](https://github.com/FatConan/staterazor) - A library that provides flexible state machines as used in some of our esoteric processes

+While the bulk of my time was spent working closely with the operations team to develop software to their requirements, I had a range of other responsibilities from implementing SSO across internal and third party platforms, to planning and equipping desks, contributing to help guides, and aiding in security audits.

+%}

+{% as

+#### Key Skills

+* Self-starting
+* Requirement Gathering
+* Initiative
+* Object-Oriented Design
+* Multitasking
+* Attention to Detail
+* Problem Solving
+* Time Management
+* Communication
+* Teamwork

+#### Key Technologies

+* Java
+* Play!
+Framework
+* JavaScript
+* ES6
+* HTML
+* CSS (including LESS, SASS)
+* Postgres
+* Python
+* Bash
+* Git
+* Jira
+* Jenkins
+* Linux

+%}

+%}

+{% ar.role

+{% d.role-title

-### Senior Developer — <span class="redacted">XXXXXXX</span>
+## Senior Developer
+### DeltaDNA
 #### July 2011 – June 2016

+%}

+{% d.role-highlights

+_Working in a team to handle data collection from games and provide player insights to video game manufacturers._

-As a senior developer I have contributed to the development of large parts of the <span class="redacted">XXXXXXX</span> infrastructure from almost its inception.
-I have been heavily involved in the construction of:
+As a senior developer I contributed to the development of large parts of the DeltaDNA infrastructure from almost its inception.
+I was heavily involved in the construction of:

 * validation and ETL processes for the data collection system
-* RESTful data APIs to serve and query aggregated data from <span class="redacted">XXXXXXX</span>’s warehouses
+* RESTful data APIs to serve and query aggregated data from DeltaDNA’s warehouses
 * notification processing and delivery systems
-* the entirety of the publicly accessible administrative application at <span class="redacted">XXXXXXX</span>.
+* the entirety of the publicly accessible administrative application at www.deltadna.net.
 * a multitude of helper scripting for everything from collecting up-to-date currency conversion data and ETL-ing IPv4 geo-location data, to scraping and aggregating review data from Steam, Google Play and iTunes.

 I was also involved in the design of various aspects of the system, including: